krohling/bondai/website/docs/api-spec/get-tools.md

 ---
-sidebar_position: 2
+sidebar_position: 7
 ---

 # Get Tools

 `GET /tools`

 This API returns the list of all of tools that BondAI has loaded.
-These tools can be given to the Agent so that it can use them when working on a task.
-To see what tools the Agent is using see [Get Agent](./get-agent).
+These tools can be given to an Agent so that it can use them when working on a task.
+To see what tools a specific Agent is using see [Get Agent](./get-agent).

 **Response Body:**